mahin273/AirBnB_Clone/BookingService/README.md

-# Express TypeScript Template
+# AirBnB Booking Service

-A Express.js starter template built with TypeScript.
-Ships with structured logging, request tracing, input validation, versioned routing, and a scalable project architecture.
+A Express.js service for booking properties built with TypeScript.

----

 ### Prerequisites